superstarlifter/doc/docs/how_to/dashboard_subscriptions.md

 * Email Subject
 * Body of the email

-*From here, you have two options - send the dashboard immediately or set up a scheduled dellivery.*
+*From here, you have two options - send the dashboard immediately or set up a scheduled delivery.*

 3. To send immediately, select the Send Email button.